Shane-Donlon/pp2-data-vis/README.md

 # The Movie Dashboard Data Visualisation
-[The Movie Dashboard](https://shane-donlon.github.io/pp2-data-vis/) is an interactive, and responsice dashboard page to visualise movie data from 2000 to 2013 visualising 17,986 movies.
+[The Movie Dashboard](https://shane-donlon.github.io/pp2-data-vis/) is an interactive, and responsive dashboard page to visualise movie data from 2000 to 2013 visualising 17,986 movies.

 ## Technologies Used: